Create Role Description

 Value Diversity and Inclusion Demonstrate inclusive behaviour and show respect for diverse backgrounds, experiences and perspectives Intermediate

-Relationships Commit to Customer Service Provide customer-focused services in line with public sector and organisational objectives Adept
+Relationships Commit to Customer Service Provide customer-focused services in line with public sector and organisational objectives Intermediate

-Influence and Negotiate Gain consensus and commitment from others, and resolve issues and conflicts Adept
+Influence and Negotiate Gain consensus and commitment from others, and resolve issues and conflicts Intermediate

-Demonstrate Accountability Be proactive and responsible for own actions, and adhere to legislation, policy and guidelines Adept
+Demonstrate Accountability Be proactive and responsible for own actions, and adhere to legislation, policy and guidelines Foundational

 loading